Back to the Office With Green Buildings?

 • Better comfort: Due to more accurate smart building temperature controls

-• Fewer distractions: Combatting noise pollution creates better acoustics
+• Fewer distractions: Combating noise pollution creates better acoustics

 • Fewer sick days: Improvements in air quality and worker engagement can reduce illness and absences.